-The purpose of the ATR-BC recertification process is to ensure that you continue to meet the high standards exhibited by this credential.
+The purpose of the ATR-BC recertification process is to ensure that you continue to meet the high standards exhibited by this certification.
 The five-year recertification requirement, an industry-standard time frame, ensures that ATR-BCs are current in maintaining the knowledge and skills necessary to demonstrate proficiency in the field, in order to protect the public.

-See the ATR-BC Application Handbook for details
+See the ATR-BC Handbook for details